Nairn Falls Provincial Park

 There are a nicely constructed railing, fence and viewing area and walkway that guides you to the best views.
 With such abruptly steep rock all around, the area would be potentially dangerous.
 Evidently there have been deaths here before.
 A cross, reverently placed across the chasm from the viewing platform, indicates of some tragic event.

 Nairn Falls Provincial Park is located just a short 20 to 30 minute drive north of Whistler.
 From the large parking lot the well marked trail runs along the Green River for 1.2k to Nairn Falls.
 The trail is very easy and is hike-able year-round.
-Though considerable snow falls in the winter months here, the trail remains passable.
+Though considerable snow falls in the winter months here, the popular trail remains easy to follow, and snowshoes are usually not needed.

 The other months the entry gate is locked to the park and a small, highway-side parking area is used to access the park.
 The charge for camping is $18 per party, per night, during the months the campground is open.
 Outside of that window there is obviously no charge and you won't be prohibited from camping during the off season.